 Penal Code section 1203.4a provides that a defendant convicted of a misdemeanor but not ordered to a term of probation to petition for an expungement of the conviction.
 Section 1203.4a also provides for the expungement of certain non-traffic infractions.

 A petition for expungement can request a dismissal of all eligible convictions.
 For example, if you had multiple convictions in one case and all are eligible for an expungement, you may request the court expunge all in a single petition.
 If you had separate cases with eligible convictions, you may submit a separate petition for each case.

 A petition for expungement is not used if the person was arrested but never convicted of the crime.
 In such a case, the proper petition is a petition for factual innocence and to seal and destroy the arrest record.

-For those who were not sentenced to state prison or convicted of certain sex crimes, a petition for expungement is a fairly straight forward process.
-An expungements attorney in Orange County can ensure the procedure is correctly followed and if needed, can also move for an early termination of probation so that the petition may be filed.
-In cases where probation was violated and the court has discretion as to whether to grant the petition or not a defense attorney can put together a persuasive rehabilitation package for presentation with the petition.
+For individuals with convictions eligible for an expungement and who did not violate a term of probation, a petition for expungement is a fairly straight forward process.
+Orange County expungements attorney, William Weinberg, can ensure the procedure is correctly followed and if needed, can also move for an early termination of probation so that the petition may be filed.
+In cases where probation was violated and the court has discretion as to whether to grant the petition or not, Mr. Weinberg can put together a persuasive rehabilitation package for presentation with the petition.